Skip to content

 Epic

-A large unit of work produced during the solve phase.
+A large unit of work produced during the plan phase.
 Each epic contains 3-8 stories and has clear scope boundaries, embedded architecture context, dependencies on other epics, and acceptance criteria.
 Epics are stored in docs/epics/.

 F